SteveALee/hyperapp2-explore/README.md

 We suggest:

 - `npm install`
-- Run the tests `npm test` and look at the runner output
+- Run the tests `npm test` and look at the runner output which list the key concepts
 - Click on any of the runner test lines to expand it and set the browser state
 - Read the [spec file code](cypress/integration/hyperapp2-api.spec.js))
 - Open the F12 browser dev tools